top of page

 The CTAO school is designed to help young researchers develop the great diversity of skills necessary in their scientific career, from the preparation of a scientific proposal, data analysis and science discussion, operation of telescopes and dissemination of their results, among others.

-During the first week in Bertinoro (Italy), students will become familiar with many of the different research topics currently under study in Very High-Energy (VHE) Astrophysics, as well as with the most recent scientific news and results.
-With the foundation set, students will:
+During the first week in Bertinoro (Italy), students will become familiar with research topics currently under study in Very High-Energy (VHE) Astrophysics, as well as with the most recent scientific news and results.
+This year, the lessons in Bertinoro will be focused on two main astrophysical topics: time-domain astronomy, and jetted astrophysics.

 • Participate in hands-on sessions for data analysis, using the CTAO prototype science analysis tools, to get ready for the future CTAO data.